gleneivey/wontomedia/deploy/wontology-on-a2hosting/README.markdown

  * the cPanel RoR configuration for the app's home directory is:
       /home/glenivey/etc/rails_apps/WontoMedia
    (the A2 default path for an app named "WontoMedia")
- * the correct contents for the app's config/database.yml file is located at:
+ * the correct content for the app's local config-directory files is located at:
-      /home/glenivey/wm.database.yml
+      /home/glenivey/wm.*

 At a high level, installation is accomplished by:
  * building a release gem locally
  * scp'ing the gem to the A2 host
  * performing "gem install -l" on the new gem
- * copying in the config/database.yml file
+ * copying in the config/* files
  * updating the config/environment.rb file to include the account-specific gem directory
- * ensuring that the symbolic link from ~/etc for the RoR app points to the correct directory in the local gem directory
+ * ensuring that there is symbolic link from the point in ~/etc where A2 expects the RoR app that points to the correct place in the local gem directory